shishenyxx/Sperm_control_cohort_mosaicism/README.md

-# Sperm_control_cohort_mosaicism
+# Sperm control cohort mosaicism
-This repository collects pipelines, codes, and some intermediate results for the study of mosaic SNV/Indels for a the sperm blood and other samples of a control cohort.
+This repository collects pipelines, codes, and some intermediate results for the study of mosaic SNV/Indels for sperm, blood, and other samples of a control cohort.